jorgediegocrespo/XamarinConnectivity/README.md

 # XamarinConnectivity
-Xamarin project to find out wheter an internet connection is available
+Example to find out which network connection and profiles are actives.